hyperledger/caliper/CONTRIBUTING.md

 ## Creating New SUT Connectors

 Connectors are relatively heavy components in Caliper.
-Before you attemp to create a new connector for a new SUT type, consult with the Caliper maintainers (on Rocket.Chat, or in the form of a feature request).
+Before you attempt to create a new connector for a new SUT type, consult with the Caliper maintainers (on Discord, or in the form of a feature request).

 > More importantly, make sure that you are overly familiar with the documentation page about [implementing new connectors](https://hyperledger.github.io/caliper/vNext/writing-connectors/).